Joseph Sigelman: Career

-Sigelman started his career in investment banking with Lazard Frères & Co. and later worked in private equity at the London Offices of Goldman Sachs, where he had interned during his studies.
-In 1999, he along with friend and business partner Randy Altschuler, who was his classmate at Princeton University, started their first business called OfficeTiger.
+Sigelman started his career in investment banking with Lazard Frères & Co. and later worked in private equity at the London offices of Goldman Sachs, where he had interned during his studies.
+In 1999, Sigelman and his friend and business partner Randy Altschuler, who was his classmate at Princeton University, started their first business called OfficeTiger.

 Early career

-In 2004, OfficeTiger had over 2,000 employees and operated in both the US and the UK.
-In 2006, the company was arguably one of the first businesses worldwide to engage in business process outsourcing in India.
+By 2004, OfficeTiger had over 2,000 employees and operated in both the US and the UK.
+In 2006, the company was perhaps one of the first businesses worldwide to engage in business process outsourcing in India.
 OfficeTiger was sold to RR Donnelley & Sons in a US$250 million cash sale.

-Sigelman then started a new company PetroTiger Ltd, a British Virgin Islands oil and gas company with operations in Colombia and offices in New Jersey.
+Sigelman then started a new company, PetroTiger Ltd, a British Virgin Islands oil and gas company with operations in Colombia and offices in New Jersey.

-In 2013, Sigelman was prosecuted for corruption crimes in relation to dealings between PetroTiger and Colombian officials that were in violation of the Foreign Corrupt Practices Act.
-In 2015, the charges were downgraded and some were dropped, and Sigelman pleaded guilty to a single offence and was fined $100,000.
+In 2013, Sigelman was prosecuted for corruption charges in relation to dealings between PetroTiger and Colombian officials that allegedly violated the Foreign Corrupt Practices Act.
+In 2015, the charges were downgraded and some were dropped; Sigelman pleaded guilty to a single offence and was fined $100,000.

 Atlantic Gulf & Pacific

 In 2010, along with a group of shareholders, Sigelman led the acquisition of a Philippines-based business, Atlantic Gulf & Pacific (AG&P Group).
-AG&P is a major construction and engineering company based in the Philippines which was acquired in 2010 and reoriented to be an LNG import and distribution company.
+AG&P is a major construction and engineering company which was acquired in 2010 and reoriented to be an import and distribution company for liquefied natural gas.

-Since the acquisition of AG&P in 2010, Sigelman has led the growth of over US$300 million in equity infusions and the expansion of the company across the Asia-Pacific region, including the acquisition of Korean gas giant Gas Entec.
+Since the acquisition of AG&P, Sigelman has led growth of over US$300 million in equity infusions and the expansion of the company across the Asia-Pacific region, including the acquisition of the Korean gas company Gas Entec.

 Sigelman was a World Economic Forum Young Global Leader, a Businessweek Star of Asia, and the Asia CEO Expat Executive of the Year.
-Sigelman is a life member of the Council on Foreign Relations.
+He is a life member of the Council on Foreign Relations.